morganthomas/winning-arguments/winning-arguments.md

 Popular and typical examples of games include soccer, chess, poker, dice, solitaire, World of Warcraft, and slot machines.
 Childrens' games include [peekaboo](https://en.wikipedia.org/wiki/Peekaboo), [tag](https://en.wikipedia.org/wiki/Tag_(game)), [ring around the rosie](https://en.wikipedia.org/wiki/Ring_a_Ring_o'_Roses), and two people sitting on the ground and rolling a ball back and forth between each other.
 Unusual examples of games include [war games](https://en.wikipedia.org/wiki/Military_exercise), the [Olympic Games](https://en.wikipedia.org/wiki/Olympic_Games), [Roman gladiatorial combat](https://en.wikipedia.org/wiki/Gladiator), TV game or reality shows such as [The Celebrity Apprentice](https://en.wikipedia.org/wiki/The_Celebrity_Apprentice), [Chopped](https://en.wikipedia.org/wiki/Chopped_(TV_series)#Format), and [Lost](https://en.wikipedia.org/wiki/Lost_(game_show)), and abstract theoretical games like the [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) which are studied in [game theory](https://en.wikipedia.org/wiki/Game_theory).
 There's a whole category of more analogical usages of "game," such as the game of life, the game of capitalism, the game of courtship and romantic love, and the game of war.

-From this list we can immediately state some generalizations that are not true about all games.
+By inspecting this list we can immediately state some generalizations that are not true about all games.
 Not all games are frivolous in purpose; some, such as war games, are serious in purpose.
 Even games that are superficially frivolous in purpose can be games where you're competing for your own life, as shown by the example of Roman gladiatorial combat.
 Non-lethal games can involve considerable stakes of money and glory, as exemplified in professional poker and in the Olympic Games.

 Roman gladiatorial combat was a game played to entertain people.
 In that sense it was frivolous in purpose.
 But, it was gruesome, violent, lethal, and expensive, so presumably there was some significant reason people went to the trouble and difficulty of putting on the games.